arievanwi/osgi.ee/README.md

+Remark: With the release of the [OSGi enterprise edition R7][1], OSGi-CDI integration is part of the specifications (chapter 152).
+The code here is before this release and should be handled as such.
+This means that it does not follow the standard although some ideas and solutions are similar.

 #### OSGi JEE7 extender
 Getting JEE7 to work in OSGi can be a real pain: there are a lot of (open source) projects going on to implement more or less the
 [OSGi R5/R6 enterprise standard][1], but to integrate them is problematic.
 Not the least because of the dependencies that